George Town, Tasmania

 The waters off Low Head, according to National Geographic, is one of the top five diving spots in the World with magnificent marine life.
 On this peninsula, Fairy Penguins nest and come home at dusk to feed their chicks.
 In 1995, the Iron Baron hit the Hebe Reef coming in to the Tamar and oil contaminated the penguins.
 In a massive operation by the local people, all the contaminated penguins were rescued, washed, fed and rehabilitated in various backyard swimming pools and returned to their nests.
 Not one bird was lost and the colony thrives.
 George Town Council operates penguin viewing tours.

-With its red basalt soil and a cool climate moderated by the proximity of Bass Strait, this small but significant boutique wine region was established in 1974.
+With its red basalt soil and a cool climate moderated by the proximity of Bass Strait, the small but significant boutique Pipers River wine region was established in 1974.
 With a climate close to that of Champagne in France, it is known simply as Sparkling Tasmania .
 Many of Tasmania s premium sparkling wines originate here.
 It is particularly suited to the aromatic white varieties.

 The Barnbougle Dunes are a hidden gem and home to one of the world s top Links golf courses.
 The golf links, built on undulating coastal dunes, is the work of famed golf architect Tom Doak and Australia s Michael Clayton.
 The breathtaking landscape upon which the course has been created mirrors the wild coastal links courses of Scotland and Ireland and as Barnbougle continues to develop with age it looks set to follow in the footsteps of these great courses.
 Barnbougle Dunes has been ranked the No.1 Golf Links public course in Australia and No.7 in the world.